-Preheat oven to 350°.
-Spray a 9 inch removable bottom tart pan with flour-added cooking spray.
+- Preheat oven to 350°.
+Spray a 9 inch removable bottom tart pan with cooking spray.

-Prepare crust.
+- Prepare crust.
 Place first 4 ingredients in a large bowl, and beat with a mixer at medium speed until smooth.
-Add flour to butter mixture, and beat at low speed until well-blended.
+Add flour to butter mixture, and beat at low speed until well-blended (or just stir it in by hand).
 Press crust into prepared tart pan.